afcarl/introduction-to-nhw/slides.md

 Today : tutorials about tools

-Tue-Thu : morning lectures, followed by hack sessions
+Tue-Thu : morning lectures at OUGL

+, followed by hack sessions

+Fri : more morning lectures

 ---

+### Locations:

+<iframe src="https://neurohackweek.github.io/nhw2016/img/map.html" height="500" width="500"></iframe>

+---

+### A few key points

+--

+- Have fun!

+--

+- Ask questions!

+--

+- Meet new people!

+--

+- We're all here to learn!

+---

+### Now some of you might be thinking

+--

+- "I don't belong here"

+--

+- "I am not a great programmer at all"

+--

+- "When they figure out, they probably won't want to work with me"

+--
-###
+### (please) banish these thoughts!

 ---

 class: center
 layout: false